Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 Wang Zhi the Empress Xiaojing (? — 126 BC):

-Remarried to the crown prince who later enthroned as the Emperor Jing of Han.
+Remarried to the crown prince who later enthroned to be the Emperor Jing of Han.

-As an imperial concubine, Wang Zhi found a great opportunity to ally with a powerful princess, together they made the emperor abolished the current crown prince.
+As an imperial concubine, Wang Zhi found a great opportunity to ally with a powerful princess, together they made the emperor abolish the current crown prince.

 Wei Zifu the Empress Si or Empress Xiaowu Wei (? — 91 BC):

-The second empress of Emperor Wu of Han, and the first empress that had an independent Posthumous Title, the "Si" that means to remember.
+The second empress of Emperor Wu of Han, and the first empress had an independent Posthumous Title, the "Si", which means to remember and memorize.

 From a slave singer in a princess' palace, Wei Zifu impressed the emperor, give birth to the crown prince, later become the empress that managed the imperial harems well, and brought the empire two great generals (brother Wei Qing and nephew Huo Qubing) that achieved unprecedented military success in defeating Xiongnu.